tarashankar/automate-github/README.md

 6. Inserting some new text into newly created file (ui automation) and validate.
 7. Delete the created repository and validate.

+The main class is TestClass

+TestNG.jar is required to be added in your project.

 If you also want to delete the clone reository:- just add these lines in the sh file